 We have a set of directions Starting at Te Anau Downs to Gunns Camp and Museum then on to The Cruise Milford Visitors Centre.

 Make sure you have a full tank of fuel before leaving Te Anau as there are no fuel stations until Milford Sound.
-You can get petrol only at Gunn’s Camp in the Hollyford Valley, which is a detour from Milford Road.
-Otherwise you can get petrol and diesel in Milford Sound, although the service is limited to certain credit cards with pin number access only.
+Please be aware that the fuel pump at Milford Sound is limited to certain credit cards with pin number access only.

 There is no cell phone coverage after leaving Te Anau.
 Telephone services are available at Knobs Flat (card phone), Homer Tunnel (satellite phone – emergency use only) and the Milford Sound Visitor terminal (card phone).